-Keywords: freshwater fish, marine water fish, heavy metals, source, Accumulation level, health risk assessment many salts and covers about three-fourths of the planet's surface.
-Heavy metals in the environment can be brought on by either natural processes or contamination brought on by human activity (Franca et al., 2005).
-Because they occupy many levels of the food chain, fish have been considered to be excellent indicators of heavy metal contamination in aquatic and marine environments (Karadede-Akin and Unlu, 2007).
-As a result, fish is a key source of the food chain's transmission of heavy metals to humans (Kaplan, et al., 2011).
+Fish are widely accepted in menu around the world due to their flavor, low cholesterol, soft flesh, and capacity to offer a significant amount of animal protein and important elements to the human diet (40).
+While fresh water makes up only one-fourth of the total amount of water on Earth and contains almost no salt, marine water contains many salts and covers about three-fourths of the planet's surface.
+Heavy metals in the environment can be brought on by either natural processes or contamination brought on by human activity (5).
+Because they occupy many levels of the food chain, fish have been considered to be excellent indicators of heavy metal contamination in aquatic and marine environments (5).
+As a result, fish is a key source of the food chain's transmission of heavy metals to humans (51).